faenrandir/a_careful_examination/content/documents/book_of_mormon/the_context_of_Emmas_witness.md

 updated = "2023-08-01"

 +++
-{{ link(text="Emma Smith's last testimony", path="/last-testimony-of-sister-emma/") }} is used to support the narrative that Joseph Smith's translation of the Book of Mormon was miraculous, particularly that he didn't have a book or manuscript to read from, and that he could not have concealed a manuscript from her.[^examples]
+[Emma Smith's last testimony](/last-testimony-of-sister-emma/) is used to support the narrative that Joseph Smith's translation of the Book of Mormon was miraculous, particularly that he didn't have a book or manuscript to read from, and that he could not have concealed a manuscript from her.[^examples]

 > *Question*.
 What of the truth of Mormonism?